libregraph/grapi/README.md

 * GRAPI_USER - the IMAP user
 * GRAPI_PASSWORD - the IMAP password

+## Metrics

+Grapi can expose prometheus metrics if `prometheus_client` is installed and metrics are enabled using the appropriate flag `--with-metrics` is set.
+The env variable `prometheus_multiproc_dir` must be set to a directory that the client library can use for metrics.

 ## License

 See `LICENSE.txt` for licensing information of this project.